- Quality of Life & Wellness»

 - Personal Development

-According to Mazoochi et al. (2013), physiologic improvement among athletes and men happen in the course of resting.
-According to these authors, the body will respond to a maximal loading of the cardiovascular, muscular system and as a result, it does improve the efficiency of the heart, increasing glycogen stores and increasing capillaries in the muscles, and mitochondrial enzyme system within the muscle cells.
+Rest time is quite crucial for sportsmen as it facilitates physiologic improvement.
+While resting, the body responds to a maximal loading of the cardiovascular, muscular system and as a result, it does improve the efficiency of the heart, increasing glycogen stores and increasing capillaries in the muscles, and mitochondrial enzyme system within the muscle cells.
 While on a recovery period these body systems build to a certain level to compensate for the stress that the athlete applied while in training.
-The result is that the athlete is now at a higher performance level.
-So it is important for athletes always to ensure that they get enough rest after training.
-Therefore, I will make sure that my athletes have sufficient rest time in between practice and games.
+The result is that the athlete/sportsman is now at a higher performance level.
+So it is important for athletes/sportsmen to always ensure that they get enough rest after training.
+Therefore, it is important to make sure that my athletes have sufficient rest time in between practice and games.

-I will as well ensure that all the sportsmen and women take the recommended diet from a specialist that improves their nutrition and strength.
-Hellmann (2002) explain that proper dieting is one of the strategies that the sporting fraternity can adopt as a way to cab fatigue and a decline of vigor commonly associated with overtraining.
-The author points out those food nutrients such as carbohydrates are vital for the prevention of intensity declining and fatigue.
+It is also critical that sportsmen and women take the recommended diet from a specialist that improves their nutrition and strength.
+Proper dieting is one of the strategies that the sporting fraternity can adopt as a way to cab fatigue and a decline of vigor commonly associated with over-training.
+Food nutrients such as carbohydrates are vital for the prevention of intensity declining and fatigue.
 Carbohydrates are required when it comes to energy and muscle recovery in the body.
 Lack of carbohydrates in an athlete’s diet can cause their body to enter into catabolism state where the body uses muscle mass for energy.
-Therefore, I will make sure that all the athletes are aware of the kind of diet they need to take to stay healthy while at the same time keep with training and games requirement.
+Therefore, it is appropriate that sportsmen are aware of the kind of diet they need to take to stay healthy while at the same time keep with training and games requirement.